jovesus/TIL/README.md

 # TIL
-A collection of Today I learn
+A collection of Today I Learn

 ## Python